 Q: What does chamomile tea do?

-A: Chamomile tea is known for helping induce sleep, relieving stress, boosting your immune system and alleviating stomach issues.31
+A: Chamomile tea is known for helping induce sleep, relieving stress and alleviating stomach issues.

-A: Chamomile tea does not have caffeine, and on the contrary, is actually used to help promote sleep.32
+A: Chamomile tea does not have caffeine and, on the contrary, can be used to help promote sleep.

 Q: How much chamomile tea can babies drink?